notnine/Velo/docs/DEVELOPMENT_PLAN.md

 # Velo MVP Development Plan

-This document outlines the development strategy for the Velo MVP, focusing on automated task scheduling with minimal user interaction.
+This document outlines the development strategy for the Velo MVP, focusing on automated task scheduling, local data storage, minimal code complexity, and minimal user interaction.

 ## Core Principles
-- **Automation First**: Minimize user interaction, maximize automation
+- Frontend remains simple and focused on display/basic interactions
+- Data persistence handled locally for MVP
+- Each phase must be fully tested before moving on
+- Features are added incrementally
+- Focus on core functionality first
 - **Voice-Driven**: Use voice conversation for natural task creation
-- **Smart Defaults**: LLM learns user preferences and suggests optimal scheduling
 - **Zero-Friction**: Tasks should be created with minimal user input
 - **Conversational Control**: Users can edit/reject via voice commands